Package 'quickdag'

 Details

-Leaving the checks option selected may be advisable to ensure labels and IDs have not been mismatched.
-By default, qd_dag() alphabetizes nodes included in edgelist and does the same for node.labs under a first assumption that labels will begin with the same letter as their corresponding alpha.id, which may not always be the case.
+Leaving the verbose set to TRUE may be advisable to ensure labels and IDs have not been mismatched.
+By default, qd_dag() alphabetizes nodes included in edgelist and does the same for node_labs under a first assumption that labels will begin with the same letter as their corresponding alpha_id, which may not always be the case.

 Examples

-# Provide a list of edges, with nodes specified as letters.
+# Provide a list of edges, with nodes specified as letters or single words.

 "B -> C")